Wing Commander RN Bateson 39054 DFC RAF

 113 Squadron Operations Record Book TNA AIR 27/878

 211 Squadron Operations Record Book TNA AIR 27/1302 & AIR 27/1303

-211 Squadron personal accounts and Flying Log Books (Baird, Brown Letter and Report, Burrage, Cuttiford, Joerin, Keeping, Kendrick GM, Paterson, Penry)
+211 Squadron Flying Log Books and personal accounts (Baird, Brown Letter and Report, Burrage, Cuttiford, Joerin, Keeping, Kendrick GM, Livesey diary, Paterson, Penry)

 330 (Norwegian) Squadron Operations Record Book TNA AIR 27/1721